 Explaining the Unexplainable: Duke’s New AI Course

-Duke Engineering has officially launched a new Coursera class on emerging artificial intelligence trends that is open to all
+Duke Engineering's new Coursera specialization on emerging artificial intelligence trends is open to all

-“A good decision is based on knowledge and not numbers.” – Plato.
+“A good decision is based on knowledge, and not on numbers.”—attributed to Plato.

-Brinnae Bent, an artificial intelligence (AI)/machine learning (ML) research scientist and executive-in-residence in Duke’s Master of Engineering of Artificial Intelligence program, frequently cites this quote in the AI classes she teaches in Duke’s Pratt School of Engineering.
+Brinnae Bent, an artificial intelligence (AI)/machine learning (ML) research scientist and executive-in-residence in Duke’s Master of Engineering of Artificial Intelligence program, frequently cites this quote in the AI courses she teaches at Duke’s Pratt School of Engineering.

-Bent said that in most AI and ML courses, students are taught to focus on numbers, rather than knowledge.
-However, this will not be the case in her role as the instructor of Duke’s newly launched Coursera Specialization online course on Explainable Artificial Intelligence (XAI).
+Bent said that in most AI and ML courses, students are taught to focus on numbers rather than knowledge.
+However, this will not be the case in her role as the instructor of Duke’s newly launched online Coursera specialization on Explainable Artificial Intelligence (XAI).

 “Explainable AI and interpretable ML enable us to use knowledge, rather than numbers, to better understand the predictions made by a model and subsequently the decisions humans make based on these predictions,” Bent said.

-As AI has rapidly taken the world by storm, the website notes, entering and transforming fields like healthcare and finance, and shaping our everyday lives through social media, the ability to develop AI systems that are accurate, transparent and trustworthy is critical.
+As AI has rapidly taken the world by storm, entering and transforming fields like health care and finance and shaping everyday lives through social media, developing AI systems that are accurate, transparent and trustworthy is critical.

 “I strongly believe anyone who is using or building AI systems should learn more about developing responsible AI,” Bent said.
 “As these systems are increasingly being used for critical decision making, it becomes imperative that those building these systems are considering AI understandability.”